RaghavapriyanSaravanapriyan/CLI_Student_management_system/README.md

 *   `createprofile.py`: Handles the logic for creating a new student profile.
 *   `editprofile.py`: Manages the process of editing an existing profile's details.
 *   `deleteprofile.py`: Contains the logic for deleting a student profile.
+*   `visualize.py`: Contains the logic for visualizing student data.
 *   `closemenu.py`: A utility module that prompts the user to either exit the application or return to the main menu after an operation.